Never the Twain: Home releases

-The complete first series was released on DVD in June 2001 by Clear Vision and no other series were released.
-It was announced that a different company would release a DVD featuring the first two series, it was released in September 2010.
+The complete first series was released on DVD in June 2001 by Clear Vision, and no other series were released.
+It was announced that a different company would release a DVD featuring the first two series, which was eventually released in September 2010.

 An 11-disc complete series set, through Network, was released on 21 October 2019.

-In Australia (Region 4), Via Vision Entertainment release The Complete Series in a 11-Disc box set on January 6, 2021.
+In Australia (Region 4), Via Vision Entertainment released The Complete Series in an 11-disc box set on 6 January 2021.

 Locations

 The outside filming location for the two antique shops in the early series was a double-fronted restaurant on The Green in the village of Claygate in Surrey, just six miles to the south of Thames Television’s Teddington Studios.
 They then used some shops at 10-12 Queen's Road, Hersham, Surrey.
 The churches used for the weddings were St Andrew's Church, Ham, Surrey and St Andrew's Church, Cobham, Surrey.
 The houses used in the early series were on Burtenshaw Road, Thames Ditton, Surrey.
 One of these has since been demolished and another house built on the plot.
 Later houses on Brook Farm Road and Oak Road, Cobham were used.